-The flora of Angmar ranges from the lichens and grasses of the tundra to the towering forests of pine that cover the slopes of its southern mountains.
-Plants vary with the terrain; the plateau of the Nan Angmar is barren and rocky, dominated by forests of scrub pine.
-These give way to more substantial forest towards the southern borders.
-The hills there are patched with darker glades of firs, sources of dread to the villages of Angmar.
+The flora of Angmar range from the lichens and grasses of the tundra to the towering forests of pine covering the slopes of its southern mountains.
+Plants vary with the terrain; the plateau of the Nan Angmar is barren and rocky, dominated by forests of scrub pine which give way to more substantial woodlands towards the southern borders.
+The hills in the south are patched with darker glades of firs, sources of dread to the villages of Angmar.
 Further to the north, the trees are stunted and the woods grow sparcer; the vicinity of Carn Dûm is almost entirely tundra.